-We may find it difficult to enroll patients in future clinical trials, and patients could discontinue their participation in our future clinical trials, which could delay or prevent clinical trials of our products and product candidates.
+We or our strategic partners may find it difficult to enroll patients in future clinical trials, and patients could discontinue their participation in our future clinical trials, which could delay or prevent clinical trials of our products and product candidates.

 Identifying and qualifying patients to participate in clinical trials of our products and product candidates is critical to our success.
-The timing of our clinical trials depends on our ability to recruit patients to participate in our clinical trials.
-We may experience delays in patient enrollment in the future.
+The timing of clinical trials depends on our ability to recruit patients to participate in our clinical trials.
+We or our strategic partners may experience delays in patient enrollment in the future.
 If patients are unwilling to participate in our clinical trials because of negative publicity from adverse events in the biotechnology, pharmaceutical or medical technology industries, or for other reasons, including competitive clinical trials for similar patient populations, the timeline for recruiting patients, conducting trials, and obtaining regulatory approval of potential products may be delayed.
 These delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our technology, or termination of the clinical trials altogether.

-We may not be able to identify, recruit, and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a trial, to complete our clinical trials in a timely manner.
+We or our strategic partners may not be able to identify, recruit, and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a trial, to complete our clinical trials in a timely manner.
 Patient enrollment is affected by factors including: